tchai81/demo-api/README.md

 ```

 5. Create a MySQL database on your local and state down all details
-6. Make necessary changes in .env
+6. Make necessary changes to .env
-7. Execute the database migration by navigating to <folder-name>\src
+7. Execute database migration by navigating to <folder-name>\src

 ```bash
 $  ../node_modules/.bin/sequelize db:migrate
 ```

-8. To restore database to clean state
+8. To restore database to a clean state

 ```bash
 $ ../node_modules/.bin/sequelize db:migrate:undo:all
 ```

-9. To start the server
+9. Start the server

 ```bash
 $ npm run prod